mkarakuzu/live-serial-data-visualizer/README.md

 # Live Serial Data Visualizer

-This project is a Python application designed to **visualize real-time data received through a serial port**.
-It can display numerical data dynamically on a live graph, whether the source is a sensor, a microcontroller (e.g., Arduino, ESP32), or any other serial communication device.
+This project is a **Python desktop application with a simple graphical interface (Tkinter)** that allows users to visualize **real-time serial data** on a live-updating graph.
+It is designed for use with sensors, microcontrollers (e.g., Arduino, ESP32), or any other device that communicates via a serial port.

 ---